1-877-929-7245

 Day 6 - Admiring the condors of Colca Canyon

-We wake up in the jaw-dropping surroundings of the outstanding Colca Canyon - the world's second-deepest canyon.
+Waking up in the jaw-dropping surroundings of Colca Canyon - the world's second-deepest canyon - today's excursion brings a chance to experience its natural beauty.

-The canyon's natural beauty is experienced today as we travel by coach through a landscape of pristine mountains encircling a verdant valley of pre-Incan steeped terraces above the elemental Rio Colca.
-Our destination is the tantalizingly named Mirador Cruz del Cóndor (Condor Cross Viewpoint).
-Here, we can look for majestic Andean condors soaring above the mountains and plunging into the deep ravines.
-These iconic creatures are the largest flying birds in the world and can have a wingspan of up to nine feet.
+We travel by coach through a landscape of mountains encircling a valley of pre-Incan steeped terraces above the elemental Rio Colca.
+Our destination is the Mirador Cruz del Cóndor (Condor Cross Viewpoint).
+Here, we are likely to see majestic Andean condors soaring above the dramatic scenery of mountains plunging into a deep ravine.
+These iconic creatures are the world's largest flying birds with a wingspan of up to nine feet.

 Includes